 The CPR and the Fund-specific regulations specify a number of rates designed to provide Member States with a few ‘off the shelf’ systems.
 The intention is to give the maximum of legal certainty and to reduce the initial workload or the need for available data to establish the system because there is no requirement to perform a calculation to determine the applicable rates.
 However, such methods lack flexibility and are not suited to all types of operations.

 The one established under Article 68(1) (b) CPR applies to the five ESI Funds: for operations giving rise to indirect costs, the indirect costs can be calculated as 15 % of eligible direct staff costs.
 This rate is a maximum rate.
 Member States may use this rate or lower rates without having to carry out a specific calculation.
 Nevertheless, if the managing authority decides not to apply the same rate to all beneficiaries, it should be able to prove that the principle of equal treatment was respected.
+The same applies to Article 14(2) ESF (see also 2.2.3 p.18).

 Adaptation of flat rate for indirect costs, lump sums and standard scales of unit costs